WarwickRSE/ApplesToOranges/README.md

 # Physical Unit Checking for C++

 Adds an awareness of Physical (SI) units to C++ codes using custom data structures.
-Units checking is strictly enforced - a Length cannnot be added to a Time as this is not physically meaningful.
+Units checking is strictly enforced at compile time - a Length cannnot be added to a Time as this is not physically meaningful.

 The UnitCheckedType class enforces unit checking (currently for 3 units, length,